savant777/Project-SS/README.md

   <a href="https://project-ss.onrender.com/" target="_blank">Live Preview</a>
 </p>

-The Secret Service is static website with responsive design which provide information for role-playing community.
+The Secret Service is static website with responsive design which provides information for role-playing community.

 ## Technologies Used